 See: community right-to-know program at NYC Dept of Environmental Protection

-Law: NYC Administrative Code (Search for Title 24, Chapter 7: Community Right-to-Know Law)
+Law: NYC Administrative Code (Title 24, Chapter 7: Community Right-to-Know Law)

-Rules: Rules of the City of New York (Search for Title 15, Chapter 41: Community Right-to-Know Regulations)
+Rules: Rules of the City of New York (Title 15, Chapter 41: Community Right-to-Know Regulations)

 Summary: NYC's Community Right-to-Know Law, enacted as Local Law 26 of 1988, requires commercial, industrial, or public facilities that use, store, process, or handle any substance on NYC's List of Hazardous Substances at or above its threshold reporting quantity (TRQ) to provide information including chemical names, amounts stored, substance characteristics, safe treatment methods, and potential health effects to the NYC Dept of Environmental Protection.
 This information shall be made available to city personnel responsible for responding to emergencies involving hazardous substances and the public.
 The Rules detail a long list of covered chemicals, which includes perchloroethylene (PERC) and asbestos.